timjansen/sparkplug.js/README.md

 in the order of their declaration.
 It can be set either before or after their definition, but always before the first time they are required (either explicitly or as dependency).

-The following example loads three AMD modules. lodash.js and cookies.js are anonymous modules, while moment.js has the id 'moment'.
+The following example loads three AMD modules. lodash.js and cookies.js are anonymous modules, while moment.js already has the id 'moment'.

 	<script src="sparkplug.js"></script>
 	<script src="moment.js"></script>